jmandel/turkeydown/output/thanksgiving-test/formatted recipes.md

 - 1 bunch broccoli rabe (rapini), trimmed
 - 3-4 cloves garlic, thinly sliced
 - 2-3 tablespoons olive oil
-- 1/4-1/2 teaspoon red pepper flakes
+- 1/4-1/2 teaspoon red pepper flakes (adjust to taste)
 - Salt and black pepper to taste

 ## Steps
-1. Trim tough ends from broccoli rabe and wash thoroughly.

-2. Bring a large pot of salted water to boil.
-Blanch broccoli rabe for 1-2 minutes, then drain and plunge into ice water.
-Drain well and pat dry.
+1. Bring a large pot of salted water to boil
+2. Blanch broccoli rabe for 1-2 minutes, then drain and shock in ice water to preserve color

-3. Heat olive oil in a large skillet over medium heat.
-Add sliced garlic and red pepper flakes, sauté until garlic is light golden (1-2 minutes).
+3. Heat olive oil in a large skillet over medium heat
+4. Add sliced garlic and red pepper flakes, cook until garlic is lightly golden (1-2 minutes)
+5. Add blanched broccoli rabe to the pan
+6. Sauté for 3-5 minutes until tender-crisp

-4. Add broccoli rabe to the pan.
-Season with salt and black pepper, then sauté for 3-5 minutes until tender but still crisp.
+7. Season with salt and black pepper to taste
+8. Serve hot

-5. Serve hot as a side dish.
-Optionally finish with a squeeze of lemon juice or a drizzle of extra virgin olive oil.
+Optional: Finish with a squeeze of fresh lemon juice or a drizzle of extra virgin olive oil.